syncfusion-content/flutter-docs/Flutter/localizations/localizations.md

 ---
 layout: post
 title: Applying localizations for Syncfusion FLutter widgets
-description: This section explains about localization in Syncfusion Flutter widgets
+description: This section explains about applying the localization for the applicable Syncfusion Flutter widgets.
 platform: flutter
 control: General
 documentation: ug
 ---

-# Localizations
+# Localizations for Syncfusion widgets

 By default, Syncfusion widgets provide English localizations alone for the applicable widgets.
 You can add support for other languages by including a separate package called `syncfusion_localizations`.
 As of March 2020, this package support `74 languages` which are listed below.